tatsumoto-ren/tatsumoto-ren.github.io/blog/passive-listening.md

 and other means of making input more comprehensible.
 Re-listening creates repetition, and repetition is good for the brain.
-If you listen to something you haven't previously watched and comprehended, it is essentially going to be white noise and it won't help you much.
+If you listen to something you haven't previously watched and comprehended, it is essentially going to be white noise, and it won't help you much.
 * **Rotate immersion content.**
-Repetition becomes boring if done too much times, and boredom impedes learning.
+Repetition becomes boring if done too many times, and boredom impedes learning.
 It's important to rotate immersion, in other words regularly add new content and remove old content from your playlist.